 Finally, our research shows that more people carpool to work here in the Bellevue South (23.0%) than in 95.8% of the neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Bellevue South neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Bellevue South neighborhood buck this trend.
 27.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.8% of U.S. neighborhoods.

 Did you know that the Bellevue South neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 15.9% of this neighborhood's residents have African ancestry and 21.5% have Sub-Saharan African ancestry.